os2display/display-api-service/docs/adr/004-browser-based-clients.md

 ## Consequences

 By being contained in a browser of the client machine we are limited in what we can do and know in the client machine.

 The browser sets sandboxing constraints on the application when running in a browser.

+The benefit is that that client should be able to run on most environments.